Phoenix-ComputerCraft/phoenix-computercraft.github.io/libsystem/network.md

 ### Return Values
 This function may return the following values:
 1. The response data sent from the server
+2. The HTTP response code for the response

 Or:
 1. If the connection failed